Konamiman/Z280TechnicalManual/9-On-Chip_Peripherals.md

 Linking the two counter/timers together affects the functionality of the counter/timers' registers.
 If C/T 0 and C/T 1 are linked to form a 32-bit counter, C/T 1's Time Constant register holds the upper 16 bits and C/T 0's Time Constant register holds the lower 16 bits of the 32-bit count to be loaded into the downcounter when a counter/timer operation begins.
 Similarly, C/T 1's Count-Time register holds the upper 16 bits and C/T 0's Count-Time register holds the lower 16 bits of the current count.

 The effect of linking counter/timers on the Configuration and Command/Status registers is summarized in Table 9-3.
 The configuration of the 32-bit counter/timer is determined by the state of the C/S, RE, and IPA fields in the Configuration register of the more significant counter/timer (C/T 1).
 Any external connections specified in the IPA field of the C/T 1 Configuration register use the pins associated with C/T 1.
 The controls in the Configuration register for C/T 0 are ignored, with the exception of the CTC, IE, and EO bits.
 The CTC bit in C/T 0 is used to specify linking of the counter/timers.
 If the IE bit in the more significant counter/timer (C/T 1) is set to 1, an interrupt request is generated when the 32-bit counter reaches end-of-count, using the interrupt request signal from C/T 1; if the IE bit in the less significant counter/timer (C/T 0) is set to 1, an interrupt request is generated when the lower 16 bits of the 32-bit downcounter reach 0 (in other words, when C/T 0 reaches end-of-count), using the interrupt request signal from C/T 0.
-If the OE bit in C/T 0 is set, the C/T I/O signal associated with C/T 0 goes high whenever the lower half of the 32-bit down-counter holds a 0 (in other Words, when C/T 0's downcounter holds a 0).
+If the OE bit in C/T 0 is set, the C/T I/O signal associated with C/T 0 goes high whenever the lower half of the 32-bit down-counter holds a 0 (in other words, when C/T 0's downcounter holds a 0).

 Similarly, the Command/Status register in the more significant counter/timer (C/T 1) contains the control and status bits for the linked 32-bit counter/timer.
 However, the status bits in the less significant counter/timer (C/T 0) hold valid status for the lower-half of the 32-bit counter/timer (that is, the status of C/T 0 itself).